-I recently received a phone call from a distressed farmer who had driven 4 hours from Southern Cross because the GPS device which attaches to his tractor had received a power surge and would now not boot up.
-Farmers use these devices to track where they have sprayed chemicals on a paddock or seeded a particular paddock and without this information they simply could not work.
+I recently received a call from a distressed farmer who had driven 4 hours from Southern Cross because his GPS device attached to his tractor had received a power surge and would no longer boot up.
+These devices are used by farmers to track where chemicals have been sprayed or seeded in specific paddocks, so they are unable to work without the information.

-Worse still was the time sensitivity of the job as the failure occurred whilst the farmer wa spraying chemicals and once they are mixed in the tank of the tractor the chemicals can go off and lose their effectiveness.
-In addition it is impossible for the farmer to respray chemicals over areas that have already sprayed as the dual application of chemicals will kill the soil.
+Even worse, the job was time-sensitive since the failure occurred as the farmer was spraying chemicals, which can lose their effectiveness once they have been mixed in the tractor’s tank.
+It is also impossible for the farmer to respray chemicals on areas that have already been sprayed, as the dual application will kill the soil.

 The picture above is the X25 model of the GPS systems distributed by Top Con Farm Guidance Systems.
 The actual system that was delivered to me was the X20 model which looked turn of the century in terms of architecture eg a celeron 1GHZ processor , DDR 266 Ram running Windows XP.
 Storage of the whole system was contained on a not so whopping 2GB Compact Flash Card.